How can I work out my win/loss percentage? (Players rated 8.2 - 1.1)

 You can calculate your win/loss percentage based on the attached chart.

-The LTA British Tennis website will undergo essential maintenance from 8–9am on Tuesday, January 16.
-This will affect the Members’ Area, Player Search, Venue Search, Coach Search, Course Search, Competition Search, Rankings and Ratings.
+The LTA British Tennis website is currently undergoing critical maintenance.
+This will affect the Members’ Area, Wimbledon Ballot Look Up, Player Search, Venue Search, Coach Search, Course Search, Competition Search, Rankings and Ratings.
 We apologise for any inconvenience caused.

 You can calculate your win/loss percentage based on the attached chart.